Griffon0129/DF_OreTrees/README.md

 To use: copy the contenets of all the files to the approperate files in Dwarf Fortress raws.
 Also don't forget to add [PERMITTED_REACTION:MAKE_IRONWOOD_BARS] for example to the entity_default.txt file so that certain civilizations can actually smelt the ore tree wood into bars.

+I plan to add several other tree types, at minium, one tree per iron type.